 Commercial development would be focused on two buildings located at opposite ends of the site, with the centerpiece including a signature 12-story hotel and conference center.
 The hotel would include 136 rooms as well as a wide range of luxurious amenities.
 The site plan also calls for the construction of a private marina along with an outdoor event space that could be utilized for public performances.
 Additionally, the proposal calls for the construction of a three-story commercial building that would host a diverse array of events designed to generate year-round activity.

 Bonura’s submission envisions the project as a public-private partnership between the city and Bonura Hospitality Group.
 The developer proposed to divide the site into two parcels allowing for both a dedicated riverfront park space and an inland commercial development.
 The hallmark feature of this project would be a riverfront promenade that would include a public walkway spanning the entire waterfront portion of the site.
 In addition to providing north-south pedestrian access to the buildings and site amenities, the promenade would have lighting, benches and landscaped areas available for leisure and recreation.
 Additional public space also would include an amphitheater along the southern end of the site, public parking and a kayak/canoe launch adjacent to a large public boat dock.

 In addition to the public uses described above, this project would feature approximately 30,000 square feet of ground-floor commercial space with roughly 25 market-rate rental units above.
 The project also calls for the construction of a six-story residential building with approximately 110 units on the southern end of the site.

-Public comments about the proposals must be sent by June 7 to email@example.com.
+Public comments about the proposals can be sent to firstname.lastname@example.org.

 City officials said the RFEI may lead to a Request for Proposals (RFP) process that may result in an award of a preferred developer to negotiate a Development Agreement that will delineate the terms and conditions for a development.